- Entertainment and Media»

 You can hear it below.

-Hello Muddah, Hellow Fadduh (Letters from Camp Genada)
+Hello Muddah, Hello Fadduh (Letters from Camp Genada)

 In 1963 Allan Sherman took a classical music composition (Dance of the Hours) and added words that described the letters of a young boy writing home to his parents about the dreadful conditions at his summer camp.
 He later penned follow up songs that continued the saga, but it is this first one that gained most prominence.

-The first and second of the two Camp Grenada tunes are below; the video is not original but the audio is.
+The Camp Grenada tune is below; the video is not original but the audio is.